 Allergens: May contain traces of celery and mustard

-- 10 chili pods
+- Ten chili pods

-- 1/2 red pepper pod
+- 1/2 red bell pepper

-- 2 dried tomatoes pickled in oil
+- Two dried tomatoes in oil

 - 1 tsp cumin

-- 1 tb of coriander
+- 1 tsp coriander

 - 10 tbsp olive oil

-If you like it very spicy you can soak the whole chilli in water for 45 minutes.
-Otherwise, halve them and remove the pits and vaginal walls that contain the pungent capsaicin before soaking them.
+If you like it very hot, you can soak the whole chili in the water for 45 minutes.
+Otherwise, cut them in half and remove the cores and the partitions that contain the sharpener capsaicin before soaking them.